Scattering-matrix approach for a quantitative evaluation of the topological protection in valley photonic crystals: Phenomenological model

-We now need to numerically evaluate seven parameters: two for $\mathbf{M}_C$ and five for $\mathbf{M}_S$.
+We now need to numerically evaluate eight real parameters: two for $\mathbf{M}_C$ and six for $\mathbf{M}_S$.
 To that purpose, reference points have to be defined in order to evaluate the phases of the matrices coefficients.
-Concerning the corner, the reference is taken as the intersection of the average lines of the zigzag edges, as shown on Fig.~\ref{fig:paramC}(a).
+Concerning the corner, the reference is taken as the intersection of the average lines of the bearded edges, as shown on Fig.~\ref{fig:paramC}(a).
 The transmission, $a=\exp{i\tau}\cos\sigma$, and reflection, $b=i\exp{i\tau}\sin\sigma$, coefficients have been numerically evaluated simulating the propagation of the edge mode along a single corner, whose magnetic field amplitude distribution is shown on Fig.~\ref{fig:paramC}(b).
-The phase $\phi_{a}$ of the transmission coefficient $a$ is directly obtained by comparing the phase of the transmitted mode to the phase of a mode propagating along a straight waveguide.
+The phase $\phi_{a}=\tau$ of the transmission coefficient $a$ is obtained by comparing the phase of the transmitted mode to the phase of a mode propagating along a straight waveguide (see section 4 of the supplementary informations file).
 The numerical phase and a second order polynomial fit have been plotted on Fig.~\ref{fig:paramC}(c).
 The amplitude $\abs{b}$ of the reflection coefficient is directly given by the contrast of the interference pattern in the injection guide, which is observable, despite being weak, on the magnetic field distribution of Fig.~\ref{fig:paramC}(b).
 Figure \ref{fig:paramC}(d) shows the contrast as a function of the frequency, which presents a noticeable oscillation due to the interference with the wave which is slightly back-scattered on the PML.
 However, we can obtain a correct approximation of $\abs{b}$ by evaluating the average contrast, on the order of 8-9\% in amplitude.
 As $\phi_b=\phi_a+\pi/2$ and $\abs{a}=\sqrt{1-\abs{b}^2}$, the matrix $\mathbf{M}_C$ is fully determined, within the simulation uncertainties.

-For the splitter, we have evaluated both the amplitude and phase of the reflection and transmission coefficients defined in the semi-analytical model, see Eq.~\ref{eq:mk}.
+For the splitter, we have evaluated both the amplitudes and phases of the reflection ($r$) and transmission ($t$ and $t'$) coefficients defined in the semi-analytical model, see Eq.~\ref{eq:mk}.
 As indicated on Fig.~\ref{fig:defcoeff}(a), the four-branches splitter can be addressed either from one of the oblique (left panel) or the vertical (right panel) branches.